yracnet/vite-plugin-api-routes/packages/plugin/tutorial.md

-## Tutorial: Enhancing API Routing in ViteJS with vite-plugin-rest-api
+## Tutorial: Enhancing API Routing in ViteJS with `vite-plugin-api-routes`

 ### Introduction

-In this tutorial, we will learn how to enhance API routing in ViteJS using the "vite-plugin-rest-api" plugin.
+In this tutorial, we will learn how to enhance API routing in ViteJS using the `vite-plugin-api-routes` plugin.
 This plugin improves visibility and project structure in Node.js and Express by mapping the directory structure to route rules.

 ### Prerequisites